A natural extension of Markov processes and applications to singular SDEs: Introduction and the main results

+\begin{rem} \begin{enumerate}[(i)] \item Obviously, since $X$ is a Markov process with transition semigroup $(P_t)_{t\geq 0}$, the laws $\mathbb{P}^{x}\circ X^{-1},\; x\in H_0$, are uniquely determined by these two properties. \item In \thnameref{thm 3.4}, (i), the existence of a normal Markov process on the entire space $H_0$, with $|\cdot|$-continuous paths and transition function $(P_t)_{t\geq 0}$, follows from the existence of a generalized solution in the sense of \cite{DaZa14}, without making use of the general extension results from Section 1.2 (Theorem \ref{thm 2.2} or Corollary \ref{coro 3.1}).
+On the other hand, the fact that the set $E\setminus M$ is never hit by the so obtained process does not directly follow knowing that the latter is merely a generalized solution, and we stress that this property is crucial to prove \thnameref{thm 3.4}, (iii).
+Instead, the fact that $E\setminus M$ is indeed polar is a genuine product of Theorem \ref{thm 2.2}.

+The forthcoming case $B\not\equiv 0$ is completely different because generalized solutions are no longer available, and the extension results obtained in Subsection 1.2 are employed in a crucial way even for the construction of the Markov process so that it can start from all points in $H_0$. \end{enumerate} \end{rem}

 {\bf The case when $B$ is bounded.} We keep the same notations as before.
-In order to study equation (\ref{eq 3.1}) when $B$ is bounded, the strategy is to use the Girsanov transformation for all starting points $x\in H_0$, which is not straightforward at all for $x\in H_0\setminus M$ (see remarks \ref{rem 3.6} and \ref{rem 3.7} below).
-It turns out that in order to handle the 'bad' starting points, it is more suitable to perform the Girsanov transformation on the generalized solution of (\ref{eq 3.1}), case $B\equiv 0$, instead of the canonical right process $X$ given by Theorem \ref{thm 3.4}, (ii).
-So let us fix a cylindrical Wiener process $\widetilde{W}$ on a stochastic basis $(\widetilde{\Omega}, \widetilde{\mathcal{F}}, (\widetilde{\mathcal{F}})_t, \widetilde{\mathbb{P}})$, and take $(X^{x}(t))_{t\geq 0}$ to be the generalized solution given by Theorem \ref{thm 3.4}; note that it is obtained as a pathwise extension by continuity of the classical (strong) solution from $M$ to $H_0$ (see the proof of Theorem \ref{thm 3.4}).
+In order to study equation (\ref{eq 3.1}) when $B$ is bounded, the strategy is to use the Girsanov transformation for all starting points $x\in H_0$, which is not straightforward at all for $x\in H_0\setminus M$ (see Remarks \ref{rem 3.6} and \ref{rem 3.7} below).
+It turns out that in order to handle the 'bad' starting points, it is more suitable to perform the Girsanov transformation on the generalized solution of (\ref{eq 3.1}), with $B\equiv 0$, instead of the right process $X$ given by \thnameref{thm 3.4}, (ii).
+So let us fix a cylindrical Wiener process $\widetilde{W}$ on a stochastic basis $(\widetilde{\Omega}, \widetilde{\mathcal{F}}, (\widetilde{\mathcal{F}})_t, \widetilde{\mathbb{P}})$, and take $(X(t,x))_{t\geq 0}$ to be the {\it generalized solution} given by \thnameref{thm 3.4}.
 For each $t>0$, we define the Markov kernels

 for all $f \in b\mathcal{B}(H_0)$ and $x\in H_0$, where